Google Pixel 2016

 Rating: Total score: 80%

-Source: Komputerswiat Turkish PL→zh-CN Archive.org version
+Source: Komputerswiat PL→zh-CN Archive.org version

 Single Review, online available, Medium, Date: 01/07/2017